 What does NCD actually mean?

 NCD stands for ‘No Claims Discount’ sometimes known as No Claims Bonus and quite simply is the number of years you haven’t made a claim on your insurance policy.
 For most insurance providers the higher NCD you have, the more likely you are to receive a reduction on the price of your premium.
-If you have a Budget Car Insurance policy, you can upload your NCD proof, which is a letter from your previous insurance provider, via our self service centre.
+If you have a Budget Car Insurance policy, you can upload your NCD proof, which is a letter from your previous insurance provider, via our My Account.

 What different types of car insurance cover are there?